-I am a sociocultural and urban anthropologist focusing on Latin America.
+I am Associate Professor of Urban Anthropology at the University Honors College at Portland State University.
 My research interests include city planning and design, urban law and bureaucracy, materiality and the urban environment, infrastructure and technology, territory and property regimes, and militarism and security.

 My research has been funded by the Wenner-Gren Foundation, the Social Science Research Council and Open Societies Foundation, the Inter-American Foundation, and the American Council of Learned Societies.